OfficeDev/office-ui-fabric-core/ghdocs/TUTORIAL.md

 It's starting to look pretty good!
 It still needs something more, so let's add a background color and adjust the padding and margins of our TextField and Button components.

-**_NOTE_**: Fabric comes with a large assortment of colors that can be referenced on our [Styles Section](http://dev.office.com/fabric/styles#color)
+**_NOTE_**: Fabric comes with a large assortment of colors that can be referenced on our [Styles Section](http://dev.office.com/fabric/styles#color).

-To accomplish this, let's add the following new styles to app.css below our `TodoBar {}` block of styles:
+To accomplish this, let's add the following new styles to app.css below our `.TodoBar` block of styles:

 ```css